Yadnesh-Ranshevare/python_notes/DeepLearning/ANN.md

 ```
 now to compute `v10` the affect of `v9` and `v8` will be high compare to `v1` and `v2`

-how much will they affect will be decide by $\beta$
+and how much will they affect will be decide by $\beta$

-Generally new value is average of pervious $1/(1-\beta)$ velocity
+Generally new velocity is average of pervious $1/(1-\beta)$ velocities

 So:
-- β = 0.9⇒ average of 10 pervious velocity
+- β = 0.9 ⇒ average of 10 pervious velocities
-- β = 0.99⇒ average of 100 pervious velocity
+- β = 0.99 ⇒ average of 100 pervious velocities
-- β = 0.999⇒ average of 1000 pervious velocity
+- β = 0.999 ⇒ average of 1000 pervious velocities

 ### Affect of momentum on learning